sandraschi/vienna-life-assistant/CHATBOT.md

 ## 🤖 Overview

 An **AI-powered conversational assistant** with 16 integrated tools, 6 personalities, streaming responses, and MCP server integration.
-Runs 100% locally on your RTX 4090 via Ollama.
+Runs locally on RTX 4070 or better via Ollama, or use cloud providers like OpenAI.

 ## ✨ Features